willyvaessen/100DaysofCode/README.md

 I'll be building a city skyline on freeCodeCamp today, to learn more about CSS variables.
 At the end of the assignment, there was a little twist that I didn't expect, but I like it a lot.

+## 5 September 2023

+It was late last night, the City Skyline in CSS was a lot of work, but fun at the same time.
+Today I'll be working on a magazine layout.